CogentRoleplayCommunity/FogentRoleplay/src/CoreRules/GeneralRules/Attributes.md

 RFX has the following effects:

 - RFX is factored into all RFX-governed skills (Acrobatics, Perception, Sleight of Hand, Stealth, etc...).
-- As combat is conducted in a round-by-round format, the player with the highest reflex gets **priority** in that round.
+- As combat is conducted in a round-by-round format, the player with the highest RFX gets priority in that round.
-- RFX increases walking/running movement speed in combat.
+- RFX allows characters to move before slower characters and increases all Combat Speeds.

 ## Intelligence (INT)